 Distinguish policies from procedures by remembering this fundamental rule: policies define the “what” and “why” behind organizational decisions, while procedures detail the “how” and “when” of implementation.
 In real estate transactions, insurance contracts, and lending agreements, this distinction becomes critical when evaluating policy terms that govern your obligations and rights.

-Recognize that policies …
+Recognize that policies establish mandatory boundaries and …

 Homeowner photographing a water-stained ceiling and damaged flooring in a tarped living room while an insurance adjuster inspects in the blurred background, with buckets and fallen branches visible outside the window under overcast light.